vacuumlabs/wtp/README.md

 ## Interface
 * `/health` - Health check endpoint
-* `/assets` - List of assets presents in the database.
-This is place, where pair asset_id with name and policy
+* `/assets` - List of assets present in the database.
+This is a place, where pair asset_id with name and policy
 * `/exchange_rates` - Calculate exchange rate.
 There is no information about decimal numbers
 * `/mean_history/TOKEN1_ID/TOKEN2_ID?count=<number>` - Return mean swap price for tokens.
 Mean is not AVG, but ration on the pool address
 * `/asset_swap/TOKEN1_ID/TOKEN2_ID?count=<number>` - Return last swap price for tokens.
-* `/socket/` - WebSocket enpoint for Live informatino about swap.
+* `/socket/` - WebSocket endpoint for Live information about the swap.

 ## Setting up

-Run a Postgres instance and create an empty databas for this project:
+Run a Postgres instance and create an empty database for this project:

 ```bash
 export DATABASE_URL='postgres://postgres:postgres@localhost:5432/wtp'